 |Apple Pencil support||2nd-gen||2nd-gen|

 As you can see, a lot of the features are exactly the same with a few key exceptions having to do with the camera, video recording, the graphics processor, and LiDAR support.
 Are these features important to you?
 Read on to see if you should upgrade.

 Single-camera vs dual camera: Do you need ultra-wide?

 Say what you want about iPad photography, but it's always been a thing and it's here to stay.
 Apple has finally leaned into this by offering up a pretty darn good camera system, similar to that of the iPhone 11.

-The 2020 iPad Pro has a standard 12MP camera lens, just like the 2018 model, but also has a 10MP ultra-wide lens, which allows you to zoom out 2X without any digital computation noise.
+When comparing the camera of the iPad Pro 2020 vs 2018, the newer model has a standard 12MP camera lens, just like the 2018 model, but also has a 10MP ultra-wide lens, which allows you to zoom out 2X without any digital computation noise.
 You can get a better angle of your surroundings, allowing you to tell the visual story with more detail.
 It has an ever-so-slight rounded edge distortion, which makes long portrait-mode shots look like professional photos.

 If you take pictures on your iPad, this is an invaluable feature to have.
 It really makes a huge difference to have the flexibility to zoom out to get more of the subject matter in your shot.

 If you don't take pictures on your iPad except for the rare occasion when, maybe, it's the only camera you have nearby to take a quick shot of your cat yawning, this isn't going to be an impressive feature to you.
 It certainly won't be worth upgrading from the 2018 model over.
 Save your pennies.